DrChooper/teaching/Phylogeny.md

 cat rpoC2.codon.nex.con.tre
 ```

-Then paste the Nexus tree into https://itol.embl.de/ (you have to download the file to your computer or you can past it but then you have to re-annonate it.)
+Then paste the Nexus tree into https://itol.embl.de/ (you have to download the file to your computer or you can paste it but then you have to re-annonate it.)
 *[cheat link](extras/newick1.md)*

 ---